 Navigate Rough Waters with David Pedrazas

 The Law Office of David Pedrazas has over 20 years of experience in educating people about their legal rights and helping them successfully navigate their legal options.
 His defense strategies, based on a thorough understanding of the law, can result in a reduction of the charges or even a dismissal.
-If you or someone you know has been charged with BUI, call 801-263-7078 today to arrange a free consultation.
+If you or someone you know has been charged with BUI, call 801-263-7078 today to arrange a Legal Case Review.
 You can also contact us online, or come by the office in person at 3325 South 1100 East Salt Lake City, Utah 84106.